dimitri/pgcopydb/docs/ref/pgcopydb_follow.rst

 --endpos

-  Logical replication target LSN to use.
+  Logical decoding target LSN to use.
 Automatically stop replication and exit with normal exit status 0 when receiving reaches the specified LSN.
   If there's a record with LSN exactly equal to lsn, the record will be output.